Section 1. Respect for the Integrity of the Person

 There were no government restrictions on academic freedom or cultural events.

-In June the Supreme Administrative Court upheld a lower court’s rulings on the limits of President Zeman’s role in appointing professors to Charles University.
-By refusing to appoint two professors in 2015 and 2018, the court ruled that Zeman had overstepped his constitutional authority.
-Zeman has so far not complied with the ruling, which requires him to act on the nominations without further delay.
+In January the Supreme Administrative Court dismissed President Zeman’s complaint against the court’s decision regarding the appointment of professors to Charles University.
+By his refusal to appoint two professors in 2015 and 2018, the court had ruled that Zeman overstepped his constitutional authority.
+As of October, Zeman had not complied with the ruling, which required him to act on the nominations without further delay.

 b.
 Freedoms of Peaceful Assembly and Association

 The constitution and law provide for the freedoms of peaceful assembly and association, and the government generally respected these rights.
 The government restricted freedoms of peaceful assembly or association in connection to COVID-19 pandemic under the state of emergency.

 c.
 Freedom of Religion

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.